electrode-io/xarc-run/REFERENCE.md

 # APIs

-`xclap` supports the following methods:
+`xrun` supports the following methods:

 ## `stopOnError`

-Configure `xclap`'s behavior if any task execution failed.
+Configure `xrun`'s behavior if any task execution failed.

 Accepted values are: